405th-Infantry-Division/Mantle/mantle.md

 + Create 405th or Unit merchandise. (creation must be approved by the DIO)
 + Be eligible to apply for Deployment (Type-D Membership)

 Auxiliary members do not receive the right to official investigation, special tribunal, or alternate dispute resolution.
-Recruit/Enlisted Members found in violation of the 405th Mantle and/or the Move Prop Sites Community Guidelines/Terms of Use may be removed from the community.
+Recruit/Enlisted Members found in violation of the 405th Mantle and/or the Movie Prop Sites Community Guidelines/Terms of Use may be removed from the community.

 Auxiliary members who participate in events with a Deployed Member that represents the 405th in an official capacity, or who participate in conversations within a Regiment/Battalion forum may be subject to disciplinary actions by the 405th/Regiment/Battalion for infractions of the 405th Mantle or forum Code of Conduct.